jwunderl/pxt-arcade/docs/courses/csintro3/arrays/sprites.md

-# Arrays of Sprites
+# Activity: Arrays of Sprites

-Just like in blocks, arrays can be created to store variables of any type.
-This allows for an easy way to handle complex behaviors.
-In this activity, we will use arrays of sprites to introduce some of the more advanced uses of arrays.
+As games get more complex, the number of sprites used will often grow.

 ## Example -> sprite v array of sprite